https://www.storyboardthat.com/articles/e/propaganda

 Frequently Asked Questions about Identifying Types of Propaganda

-How can I talk to my child or student about propaganda in a way that is age-appropriate and understandable?
+What are some ways to identify propaganda and talk about it with my child or student in a way that is age-appropriate and understandable?

-What are some examples of propaganda that children may encounter in their daily lives?
+What are the types of propaganda that children may encounter in their daily lives?

-Children may encounter propaganda in various forms in their daily lives, such as in advertisements, social media posts, television shows, news articles, and even in textbooks.
+Children may encounter various forms of propaganda technique in their daily lives, such as in advertisements, social media posts, television shows, news articles, and even in textbooks.
 For example, commercials often use catchy slogans and music to persuade children to buy a particular product or brand, while social media posts may be designed to promote a certain viewpoint or ideology.
 Political propaganda can also be present in children's lives, such as political ads, speeches, and campaign materials.
+For instance, the relatable behavior and down-to-earth image projected by politicians mingling with everyday citizens exemplify what is called plain folks propaganda, a technique that aims to create a sense of connection and authenticity between leaders and the public.
 These messages may use emotionally charged language, biased information, or even misinformation to sway people's opinions and beliefs.
 In schools, textbooks and curriculum materials can also be a source of propaganda.
 For example, some textbooks may present a particular version of history that portrays a certain country or group in a favorable light, while downplaying or omitting information that does not align with this narrative.
 By learning to evaluate information carefully and seek out diverse perspectives, children can develop the skills to navigate a complex and often biased media landscape.

 How can I help my child identify and critically analyze propaganda when they come across it?